 P (509) 474-3237

-Ultrasound workshop/Bedside Point-of-care Ultrasound curriculum: Our Ultrasound workshop is offered at the beginning of the academic year and ongoing training is scheduled with residents in the simulation lab.
+Ultrasound workshop/Bedside Point-of-care Ultrasound curriculum: Our US workshop is offered at the beginning of the academic year and ongoing training is scheduled with residents in the simulation lab.
 The goal is for residents to become comfortable performing common bedside procedures using ultrasound guidance.
 In addition to using bedside ultrasound for therapeutic purposes, we have designed a bedside point-of-care US curriculum.
-We hope to train residents to use bedside ultrasound to assist with real-time clinical decision making in a critically ill patient.
+We train residents to use bedside ultrasound to assist with real-time clinical decision making.

 The goal of the HIV clinic is to allow our Internal Medicine residents to develop skills needed for the primary care of HIV patients.
-The clinic works closely with Spokane Regional Health District, which refers patients to the residents for HIV management, STD evaluation, and treatment—as well as pre-exposure prophylaxis treatment of patients at risk for acquiring HIV.
+The clinic works closely with Spokane Regional Health District, which refers patients to the residency for HIV management, STD evaluation, and treatment—as well as pre-exposure prophylaxis treatment of patients at risk for acquiring HIV.
 We currently follow approximately 150 HIV patients, with each IM resident caring for 3-7 of their own patients, under the supervision of a certified HIV specialist.
 The clinic offers interested residents weekly video conferences to discuss HIV cases with University of Washington specialists and other Pacific Northwest providers.
 Residents and faculty have utilized the opportunity to achieve a certificate of Added Qualifications in HIV Medicine.

 Hepatitis C Clinic